youness-elbrag/Code-Review-of-BiomedGPT/README.md

 ### Code-Review
-in this Section we will go for main folder and file that related how does BioMedGPT designed on [OFA](https://github.com/OFA-Sys/OFA)  which based on sequence modeling toolkit [fairseq](https://github.com/facebookresearch/fairseq) only we will look most important building block adjusment done by Co-authors to follow PLEASE click [here](Code-Review-of-BiomedGPT/code-review/Review.md) s
+in this Section we will go for main folder and file that related how does BioMedGPT designed on [OFA](https://github.com/OFA-Sys/OFA)  which based on sequence modeling toolkit [fairseq](https://github.com/facebookresearch/fairseq) only we will look most important building block adjusment done by Co-authors to follow PLEASE click [here](code-review/Review.md)

 ### CONCLUSION